getzola/zola/docs/content/documentation/content/table-of-contents.md

 Each page/section will automatically generate a table of content for itself based on the headers present.

-TODO: add link for template variables
 It is available in the template through `section.toc` and `page.toc`.
-You can view the [template variables]() documentation for information on its structure.
+You can view the [template variables](./documentation/templates/pages-sections.md#table-of-contents) documentation for information on its structure.

 Here is an example of using that field to render a 2-level table of content: